bhisaac/5eFP/5eFP-SRD.md

 ### Sorcery Points.

-You have 2 sorcery points.
-At the beginning of a game session, you regain all spent sorcery points.
+You begin a game session with 2 sorcery points.

 ### Flexible Casting